 I’ll tell you how this works for me:

-I learned how to balance my home and work life there.
-It created a major transformation.
+I learned how to balance my home and work life.
+This was a major transformation.

-I was not to assume that work was more important.
-It isn’t.
+I was not to assume that work was more important than my personal life… It isn’t.

-I was prompted to strike a balance between work and my private life.
+I was prompted to have a system between work and my private life.

-I had a whole new appreciation for my home and family.
+I learned to have a whole new appreciation for my home and family.

 This is a good life lesson to learn in early adulthood.

 Really, the readers of your emails are a little annoyed that you did not even try to use proper grammar.
 Weren’t they worth the trouble?”

 BTW: Europeans, as a society, have a tremendous respect for peoples’ language!